 “Angel wings or devil wings?”
 She doused the girl’s back in brown liquid.

 “Angel wings,” Ticity answered in place of her sister, who had passed out.
-“She knew they wouldn’t work.
+“She knew they wouldn’t really work.
 She just wanted to look like a Victoria’s Secret model for her sweet sixteen.
-They take like a year to grow.
+They take like almost a year to grow.
 It was gonna be my present.”

 The younger girl’s eyes were shut and fluttering as if she were having a seizure, but her muscles were still.